civilservicelgbt/civilservicelgbt.github.io/_publications/2011-10-01-career-development-for-lesbian-gay-bisexual-and-transgender-civil-servants.md

 ---
 layout: publication
-title: "Career development for Lesbian, Gay, Bisexual and Transgender Civil Servants"
+title: Career development for Lesbian, Gay, Bisexual and Transgender Civil Servants
-excerpt: "A research project from YouGov on behalf of the Civil Service Rainbow Alliance (CSRA)"
+excerpt: A research project from YouGov on behalf of the Civil Service Rainbow Alliance (CSRA)
-author: "Civil Service Rainbow Alliance"
+author: Civil Service Rainbow Alliance
-permalink: "/publication/2011/10/01/career-development-for-lesbian-gay-bisexual-and-transgender-civil-servants"
+permalink: /publication/2011/10/01/career-development-for-lesbian-gay-bisexual-and-transgender-civil-servants
 ---

 * Table of contents will generate here